 - Report critical patient information to other caregivers in person, on the telephone, and via written media

 CNAs receive up to 3 hours of academic credit for certification.
+This three credits counts towards the free electives built within the program.

 Nursing faculty serve as academic advisors to all nursing students.